raminnakhli/AMIGO/README.md

 # Note
-* We are currently in the process of code and data cleaning.
-Both will be ready by the CVPR23 Camera-Ready deadline (March 24, 2023).
-Stay tuned!
+* We are pending to wrap up a study prior to the release of this code.
+In the meantime, please feel free to contact us if you need to use this code.